BBC(LEGAL) - BOARD MEMBERS: VACANCIES AND REMOVAL FROM OFFICE

 If an officer submits a resignation, whether to be effective immediately or at a future date, a vacancy occurs on the date the resignation is accepted by the appropriate authority or on the eighth day after the date of its receipt by the authority, whichever is earlier.
 Election Code 201.023

-A person elected to serve as a board member must remain a resident of the college district throughout the term of office.
-A board member who ceases to reside in the college district vacates his or her office.
+A person elected or appointed to serve as a board member must remain a resident of the college district throughout the term of office.
+A board member who ceases to reside in the college district vacates office.
 Tex.
 Const.
 Art.
 XVI, Sec.
 14; Whitmarsh v.
 Buckley, 324 S.W.2d 298 (Tex.
-Civ.
-App. — Houston 1959, no writ)
+App.—Houston 1959, no writ) [See BBA]

 A trustee other than a trustee allowed to complete the remainder of the trustee's term after the initial election from single-member districts vacates the office if the trustee ceases to reside in the trustee district the trustee represents.
 Education Code 130.0822(g)–(h)

 Involuntary Removal from Office

 If grounds for the remedy exist, the attorney general or the county or district attorney of the proper county may petition the district court of the proper county or a district judge if the court is in vacation for leave to file an information in the nature of quo warranto.
 The attorney general or county or district attorney may file the petition on his or her own motion or at the request of an individual relator.
 An action in the nature of quo warranto is available if: